Mange/dotfiles/config/awesome/theme/icons/README.md

-Most of these icons are based on the Tela icon pack.
+Most of these icons are from https://tabler-icons.io/